pnts/methodandmatter/source/words-make-worlds/designeritis.html.md

 There is still an endless list of updates I want to make to the site and newsletter, but I think I’m back in a place where I can flow again.

 I’m forever trying to find the right balance between structure and openness that facilitates a generative creative space.
 Where my work with clients cross-pollinates with what I am reading, writing, and thinking to create meaningful stories and impactful insights that trickle into a stream of sharing.
-Too much structure and everything feels too heavy, too much openness and I get lost in possibilities.
+Too much structure and everything feels heavy, too much openness and I get lost in possibilities.